mhoopmann/kojak/README.md

 # Kojak

 A database search algorithm for solving cross-linked peptide mass spectra.
+Features, documentation, and additional tools can be found on the primary Kojak website: http://kojak-ms.org

 ## License